pmix/pmix-standard/README.md

  3. Official "**Reading**" of the PR during a teleconference
     * If no revisions are required or objections raised (either on the PR or in the teleconference) then the PR can be considered for "Acceptance" in the next teleconference.
  4. Official "**Acceptance**" of the PR during a following teleconference
-    * If no objection is raised (either on the PR on in the teleconference) then the PR is merged into the document and, if also resolved, the corresponding Issue is closed.
+    * If no objection is raised (either on the PR or in the teleconference) then the PR is merged into the document and, if also resolved, the corresponding Issue is closed.

 **General Statements:**